ckeditor/ckeditor4-react/CONTRIBUTING.md

 npm run develop
 ```

-Unit tests will start in watch mode and you are ready to develop.
-Please note that source code will be transpiled via `babel` so there is no type checking with TypeScript.
-In order to validate types with TS run `npm run types:check` or run full build (see below).
+After running this command unit tests will start in watch mode and you are ready to develop.
+Please note that source code will be transpiled with `babel` so there is no type checking with TypeScript for this command.
+In order to validate types with TS run `npm run types:check` or run a full build (see below).

 By default Karma will run tests on Chrome so make sure that its binary is available on your system.
-If Karma cannot find the binary, you might need to set `CHROME_BIN` environment variable, e.g. in your `.bashrc` file: `export CHROME_BIN=path_to_chrome_bin`.
+If you have Chrome installed but Karma cannot find its binary for some reason, you might need to set `CHROME_BIN` environment variable, e.g. in your `.bashrc` file: `export CHROME_BIN=path_to_chrome_bin`.

 ### Build